Non-directed polymers in random environments with range penalties: the high dimensional case

-In this paper, we study the end-to-end exponent $\xi$ and non-trivial scaling limits of $\bZ_N$ or $\log\bZ_N$, depending on the regions in Figures \ref{diagram2} and \ref{diagram3}.
-To avoid handling extremely technical details, we exclude all the boundaries and only consider the interior of the regions.
-We first give a rigorous definition for $\xi$. \begin{definition} We say that $(S_n)_{0\leq n\leq N}$ has end-to-end fluctuations $r_N$ under $\bP_N$, if for any $\epsilon>0$, there exists some $\eta\in(0,1)$, such that for $N$ large enough,
+Before stating our main results, we first provide a rigorous definition of the end-to-end exponent $\xi$. \begin{definition} We say that $(S_n)_{0\leq n\leq N}$ has end-to-end fluctuations $r_N$ under $\bP_N$, if for any $\epsilon>0$, there exists some $\eta\in(0,1)$, such that for $N$ large enough,

-If $r_N$ is of the form $N^\xi$, then $\xi$ is the end-to-end exponent. \end{definition} The regions $R_1$, $R_2$ and $R_3$ have been studied in \cite{BTW21} in depth, where the external field $h$ is fixed and plays the role of the centering of $\omega$.
+If $r_N$ is of the form $N^\xi$, then $\xi$ is the end-to-end exponent. \end{definition} We then study the exponent $\xi$ and the non-trivial scaling limits of $\log\bZ_N$ or $\bZ_N$ according to the phase diagrams in Figures \ref{diagram2} and \ref{diagram3}.
+To avoid overly technical complications, we exclude all boundary cases and restrict our analysis to the interior of each region.

+Our results for the regions $R_4$, $R_5$, and $R_6$ are new.
+In these regions, the energy gain is negligible, and the random walk is sub-diffusive.
+Inspired by the ideas in \cite{BT19a, BHTW20, BTW21}, we perform a delicate comparison between the energy gain and the range penalty, and show that $\bZ_N$ is comparable to $\bZ_{N,\beta_N=0}^{\omega,h_N}$, where the latter is the partition function of the corresponding homogeneous model.
+It is known from \cite{DV1979} that

+Hence, the appropriate scaling factor for $\log \bZ_N$ is $N^{-(1-2\xi)}$ for $\xi\in(0, \frac{1}{2})$ (see the discussion of the sub-diffusive entropy cost in Section~\ref{sec:heuristics}), and the scaling limit is given by a limiting variational problem, which admits an explicit solution in \cite{DV1979} (at least for $\xi\in\big(0,\frac{1}{d}\big)$).
+We will state the results for the regions $R_4$, $R_5$, and $R_6$ in Section~\ref{sec:results}.

+The regions $R_1$, $R_2$, and $R_3$ were studied in depth in \cite{BTW21}, where the external field $h$ is fixed and serves as a centering term for $\omega$.